Feeds:

 On the basis of his background, I’m very interested in how he develops the material.
 He notes the release of Christians on the Border by M. Daniel Carroll just as he was finishing this book.
 While not a response to Carroll’s book, he does mention a few points of departure in their approach.

 What is interesting is that groups like the Sojourners fear the Religious Right.
-Apparently they aren’t afraid to use the Bible in politics, just not when Conservatives try to use it.
+Apparently they aren’t afraid to use the Bible in politics, except when Conservatives try to use it.

 “Typically those who want to apply biblical law to the western culture do so selectively, accepting laws they personally feel comfortable with and rejecting those that create unease.”

 Often both sides use the Scriptures improperly.
-Hoffmeier address hermeneutical issues in the first chapter.
+Hoffmeier addresses hermeneutical issues in the first chapter.
 He lays out 4 primary approaches to understanding and applying the Scriptures to this (or any) political issue.

-Applying the biblical demand for justice to the current laws.
-This was used by Martin Luther King Jr..
+Second, applying the biblical demand for justice to the current laws.
+This approachwas used by Martin Luther King Jr..
 He rightly called for the laws to be applied fairly to blacks as well as whites.
 It requires just laws in the first place.
 That seems to be one of the missing pieces in this puzzle.

 When discussing this issue with other Christians who differ, it is important to understand how they are using the Bible in making their arguments.
 This is just as important as their views.